Generalized principal eigenvalues of elliptic operators and spreading speeds of Fisher-KPP equations in two-scale almost periodic media: Limit behavior when : Proof of maintheoremzero,zero limit,zerorate

-provided $\epsilon$ sufficient small.
+provided $\epsilon$ is sufficiently small.
 By \thref{characterization of effective Ham}, we therefore obtain that

-which implies that $\lambda(L,p)$ converges to $\lambda(p)$, the effective Hamiltonian of \eqref{zeroeigenvalues} as $L \to 0$.
-The locally uniformly convergence with respect to $p \in \RR^n$ follows from the uniform bounds of $C$ and $C_p$ appear in the above estimates when $p$ is bounded. \end{proof}
+which implies that $\lambda(L,p)$ converges to $\overline\lambda(p)$, the effective Hamiltonian of \eqref{zeroeigenvalues} as $L \to 0$.
+The locally uniform convergence with respect to $p \in \RR^n$ follows from the uniform boundedness of the constants $C$ and $C_p$ in the preceding estimates for $p$ in bounded sets. \end{proof}